Report highlights are categorized into one of the three following groups: Making Progress, Areas of Concern, and Other Trends to Consider.

 Diagnosis

-• Recent trends show a decline in the incidence of thyroid, urinary bladder, ovarian, and larynx cancers at 2% or more a year, as well as smaller but still statistically significant decreases in stomach and brain cancers, and Hodgkin and non-Hodgkin lymphoma.
+- Recent incidence trends show a decline of 2% or more a year in the cancers of the larynx and lung and bronchus as well as smaller but still statistically significant decreases in brain, colon and rectum, esophagus (squamous cell), ovary, thyroid, urinary bladder, as well as Hodgkin and non-Hodgkin lymphomas.

-• Colorectal cancer incidence rates have been decreasing since 1998; however, the rate of decline slowed starting in 2011.
-Since then, the trend has flattened somewhat.
+- Colorectal cancer incidence rates have been decreasing since 2008; however, the rate of decline slowed starting in 2012.
+Since then, the trend has flattened somewhat, and a modest absolute increase in early-onset cases (i.e., under age 50 years) has been observed.
 The declines in colorectal cancer incidence can be attributed to increased screening, which not only contributes to reduced incidence through the identification and removal of precancerous lesions but also improves the detection of cancer at an earlier stage.

-• Trends for distant-stage lung cancer have been decreasing since 2008, with a larger decline since 2015.
+- Trends for distant-stage lung cancer have been decreasing since 2006.

 Treatment